 Good Samaritan Laws

-If you are anything like me the first thing comes to your mind when in hear the term Good Samaritan Law is the series finale of Seinfeld.
-If you do not have my addiction to late night reruns of Seinfeld they I will share the basic premise of the episode: In that episode Jerry and his friends witness a person in need of help and rather than lend assistance, in typical Seinfeld fashion, choose to mock and ridicule the person in need of help.
+If you are anything like me the first thing that comes to your mind when you hear the term Good Samaritan Law is the series finale of Seinfeld.
+If you do not have my addiction to late night reruns of Seinfeld then I will share the basic premise of the episode: In that episode Jerry and his friends witness a person in need of help and rather than lend assistance, in typical Seinfeld fashion, choose to mock and ridicule the person in need of help.
 The group then gets charged with a criminal offense under the Good Samaritan Law for not lending a hand to a person in need of help.
 Whether you saw the episode or not you may be thinking can this really happen.

 What is a Good Samaritan Law?

-The most common type of Good Samaritan Law is law that provides someone with immunity from civil liability (a lawsuit) if you go to someone’s aid who is in need of aid.
+The most common type of Good Samaritan Law is law that provides someone with immunity from civil liability (a lawsuit) if you go to someone’s aid who is in need of help.
 The law provides protection even if you are in fact negligent and do something to the person accidentally that causes injury.
 Here is a typical scenario where a Good Samaritan Law would protect you:

 Most of the laws were enacted to encourage people to lend assistance to those in need.
 Most people in our society are raised with the belief that you should help those in need.
 However, in our lawsuit happy world sometimes people are reluctant to help if they are not sure what to do.
 The Good Samaritan Laws try to alleviate the fear of lawsuits for those who render aid.

 Does Arizona Have a Good Samaritan Law?